Iterative Trace Minimization for the Reconciliation of Very Short Hierarchical Time Series: Discussion

 MinTit achieved the lowest RMSE values for forecasts based on ARIMA and ETS for correlated time series in \cref{fig:sim_corr_hier}, time series of differing lengths in \cref{sec:sim_len}, in the presence of hierarchical degeneracy (\cref{sec:sim_deg}), and for particularly large hierarchical time series structures in \cref{sec:sim_largeHier}.

-Both, \cref{sec:sim_effOfAggr} and \cref{sec:sim_largeHier} incorporate a dependence structure, which leads to higher signal to noise rations (SNR) on higher hierarchical levels.
+Both, \cref{sec:sim_effOfAggr} and \cref{sec:sim_largeHier} incorporate a dependence structure, which leads to higher signal-to-noise-ratios (SNR) on higher hierarchical levels.
 This is also referred to as the smoothing effect of aggregation.
-While MinTit clearly outperformed MinT for the ARIMA and the ETS forecasts in the context of the larger hierarchy (\cref{sec:sim_largeHier}), this effect was less noticable in the context of \cref{sec:sim_effOfAggr}, where both approaches achieved similar RMSE reductions.
+While MinTit outperformed MinT for the ARIMA and the ETS forecasts in the context of the larger hierarchy (\cref{sec:sim_largeHier}), this effect was less noticeable in the context of \cref{sec:sim_effOfAggr}, where both approaches achieved similar RMSE reductions.

 At the same time, MinT proved remarkably robust in most situations.
 Considering the challenge of estimating large covariance matrices, MinT with the shrinkage estimator performed surprisingly well even when time series histories were very short.